New court challenge brought against Quebec's secularism law | CBC News

 Quebec's secularism law, which bans some civil servants from wearing religious symbols at work, is facing a new legal challenge.

-Lawyers representing a multi-faith group are expected to file a motion later today in Quebec Superior Court that will argue the law violates constitutional protections of gender equality and religious freedom.
+Lawyers representing a multi-faith group has filed a motion yesterday in Quebec Superior Court that argues the law violates constitutional protections of gender equality and religious freedom.

-The motion, a copy of which was provided to CBC News, also argues the law exceeds provincial jurisdiction and fails to live up to its own definition of laicity (Quebec's version secularism).
+The motion, a copy of which was provided to CBC News, aflso argues the law exceeds provincial jurisdiction and fails to live up to its own definition of laicity (Quebec's version secularism).

 "Fundamentally what the law does is take a rather crude and odious form of discrimination — which is to ban the wearing of religious symbols — and wrap up that ban in the language of human rights," said Eric Mendelsohn, one of the lawyers representing the inter-faith group, Coalition Inclusion Québec.